Wonderangela123/AD-Stereo-Seq-Project/locations of amyloid and tau/README.md

 2. Generate annotation dictionary for cell types based on marker genes/cell-type-specific (CTS) genes. (cell level and cluster level)

 3. Annotate clusters using annotation dictionary.

+4. Extract the clusters annotated as "microglia" from all cells and cluster the annotated "microgia" again

+5. Annotate the new clusters again.

+6. Use the subtype "microglia" to match the gene expression patterns(top 10) with known public data.